-“You are no longer eligible to use Instagram’s Branded Content”
+“You’re no longer eligible to use Instagram’s branded content tools”

-In case you found this article because this notification popped up: “You’re no longer eligible to use Instagrams’s Branded Content,” don’t worry.
-As it appears, this error message mainly shows up on regular accounts, that never were eligible to use these tools in the first place.
-If you are not posting branded content on your account, feel free to ignore this message.
+In case you found this article because this notification popped up: “You’re no longer eligible to use Instagrams’s branded content tools,” don’t worry.
+As it appears, this error message mainly shows up on regular accounts, that were not eligible to use branded content tools in the first place.
+If you are not posting branded content on Instagram, feel free to ignore this message.

 In case you are wondering what branded content is all about, stick around and read this article.
 We gathered everything you need to know.

 On the 4th of June Instagram announced a brand new advertising format called “branded content ads”.
 These new ads allow advertisers to promote organic branded posts made by influencers, which is going to have huge implications on the influencer industry.

 What is Instagram branded content

 Allow us to translate the Silicon Valley buzzwords to English.

 Simply put: Companies can now pay to promote posts by influencers that feature their products to targeted audiences.